bitnukl/gluon/README.md

 Use the most recent release instead.
 You can list all relaseses by running `git branch -a` and switch to one by running `git checkout v2014.4;make update`.

+To select one of our sites, use first `./get-sites` and select one out of `sites-repo` with e.g. `./set-site vfnnrw/leverkusen`.

 If you're using the autoupdater, do not autoupdate nodes with anything but releases.
 If you upgrade using random master commits the nodes *will break* eventually.